Φ

 Maya as the creative power that produces the appearance of multiplicity from nondual source

-→ Φ as the field that transforms dimensionless unity (•) into extended multiplicity (○)
+→ ○ as the boundary that transforms dimensionless unity (•) into extended multiplicity via nested circumpuncts

 Buddhism

-→ Φ as the transforming medium through which source-signal becomes experiential content
+→ ○ as the processing boundary through which source-signal becomes experiential content

 Neoplatonism